kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 As scheduler's caches are continuously updated (through functions implementing ``Watch`` and ``List`` interface), node statuses (consumed resources, volume claims, etc.) are updated and the process starts over.

-As the prediction works with the caches captured before prediction, there is no communication with the Apiserver nor with the Kubelet.
+As the framework works with the caches captured before analysis, there is no communication with the Apiserver nor with the Kubelet.
 Thus, the client implementing the same API has to be introduced.
 Aim of the client is to provide:

-* lister and watcher for each affected object so the caches can be continuously updated the same way
+* lister and watcher for each affected object so the caches can be continuously updated identically
-* recomputation of the cluster state simulating the Kubelet's behaviour (e.g. increasing node's cpu or memory)
+* recomputation of the cluster state simulating the Kubelet's behaviour

 At the same time, all operations are carried over local caches (different from the scheduler ones).
 The binding process delegates pod to [client](../../plugin/pkg/scheduler/factory/factory.go#L336).
 Thus, it is simulated as a part of the recomputation.

-As the Kubelet uses scheduler's [NodeInfo.addPod](../../plugin/pkg/scheduler/schedulercache/node_info.go#L171) to compute the overall consumption of resources, the recomputation can reuse the same code.

-Before the prediction starts, all the predictor caches need to be populated.
+Before the analysis starts, all the framework caches need to be populated.
 By default, every scheduler configuration is built from the [config factory](../../plugin/pkg/scheduler/factory/factory.go#L100).
 The factory provides various ways how to build the configuration.
 Building process also [initialize](../../plugin/pkg/scheduler/factory/factory.go#L387) reflectors and informers responsible for caches population and updates.